leoreigoto/leoreigoto.github.io/README.md

 ### Automated Conveyour Machine to OCR products serial number
-Objective: Build a prototype of a autonomous conveyour belt machine to OCR products
+Objective: To design and prototype an autonomous conveyor belt system that can effectively read product serial numbers using Optical Character Recognition (OCR).

+Technologies:
-Computer Vision, Automation, Engineering, Python, Ladder, IoT , PLC, Modbus (communication protocol between the PLC and the computer vision software)
+Computer Vision, Automation, Engineering, Python, Ladder & PLC, IoT, Modbus (a communication protocol used to establish a connection between the PLC and computer vision software)

 Successful reading: